“Open your eyes with waking light.”

 Some are so impressed with the benefits, that they have no desire to start drinking again.
 This is totally your choice.
 There are also many folks who “almost abs” (i.e., they abstain maybe 95% of the time, but indulge rarely, and usually in small quantities, e.g., a drink or two).

 For those of you who would like to indulge in moderate drinking, these tips can help keep alcohol a small, but enjoyable part of life:

-- Avoid pressing the start button: For some folks, it is easier to not drink at all than to drink a little bit, because alcohol lowers inhibitions.
-Spacing drinks too close together raises the blood alcohol content past .055%, causing inhibitions to lift – both helpful and unhelpful ones.
+Avoid pressing the start button: For many people, it is easier to not drink at all than to drink a little bit, because alcohol lowers inhibitions.
+Spacing drinks too close together raises the blood alcohol content past .055%, causing inhibitions to lift.
 Well before slurring or stumbling, judgment is impaired, and it gets easier to say yes to another drink.
-Rationalizations like “I’m out with my friends!” and “They’re playing my favorite dance song!” are much more convincing after a couple of drinks.
+Rationalizations come way too easily after a couple of drinks.

-- Surf urges: We’ve touched on this before, but again — urges rarely last longer than 30 minutes.
-If you can “surf” the urge – observe it without acting – you can usually ride it out.
+Surf urges: We’ve touched on this a few times, but remember: Urges rarely last longer than 30 minutes.
+If you can “surf” the urge (observe it without acting) you can usually ride it out.